 6. The Lion, The Witch and the Wardrobe – CS Lewis (85 million copies)

 Christian dogma masquerading as pagan fantasy has always been a safe bet in the publishing world.
-The key to this book’s success is far more nuanced though.
-After all, there is nothing quite so engrossing as hearing a boy complain loudly, for several chapters, about how his stockings are wet, and how one cannot possibly go on when one’s feet are so jolly cold.
+And there is nothing quite so engrossing as hearing a boy complain loudly, for several chapters, about how his stockings are wet, and how one cannot possibly go on when one’s feet are so jolly cold.

 7. And Then There Were None – Agatha Christie (100 million copies)